 Business Intelligence (BI) tools help explain why certain things happened in your business, and suggest actionable steps which you can take to improve performance.

-With BI tools, you can draw upon multiple data sources, drill-down and view the results in meaningful interactive dashboards.
+With BI tools, you can draw upon multiple data sources, perform data analytics, drill down and view the results in meaningful interactive dashboards.

-From there, you can quickly ‘slice and dice’ for the insights you want.
+You can quickly ‘slice and dice’ from there for the insights you want.